 The JLI launched a Religions, Humanitarianism, and Development Research Reading Group in February 2020, welcoming all academics and researchers to speak on relevant topics.
 The group meets virtually for one hour on a regular basis to share their research.

-April 13, 2023: Dr Mariz Tadros, CREID/Institute of Development Studies will present her new book “‘What about us?’
-Global Perspectives on Redressing Religious Inequalities“.
+- Prof Mariz Tadros, CREID/Institute of Development Studies, talked about her new e-book ‘‘What about us?’
+Global Perspectives on Redressing Religious Inequalities’

 View the February 2023 session